ziliolu/42_cub3D/README.md

 ## Project Overview
 Cub3D is more than just a game; it's a learning experience.
 Step into the shoes of a maze explorer and immerse yourself in the world of raycasting.
 Use your skills to navigate through a 3D maze, all while gaining an understanding of the DDA algorithm.
+The project was entirely written in C and [MiniLibX library](https://harm-smits.github.io/42docs/libs/minilibx/introduction.html) was used for graphic rendering.

 ## Usage
 Let's get started on your journey of raycasting and maze exploration.
 Here's how: